tsackton/taelgar/People/Dunmari/Kiran.md

 > A [[Dunmar|Dunmari]] [[Humans|human]] (he/him)
 >> `$=dv.view("_scripts/view/get_Whereabouts")`

+%% update campaign info, whereabouts %%

 A member of a family of goat herders that wander across the upper reaches of the [[Hara]] river, north of Tokra.
+%%^Campaign:dufr%%
 In 1748, met [[Dunmar Fellowship]], and his family was gifted a mechanical goat of a strange clockwork design by the dwarf [[Seeker]].
+%%^End%%